 - The strike price, usually referred to as "strike" is based on the underlying stock.
 Put option buyers have the right to sell shares at the strike.
-The seller then, has to buy shares at the strike. - If you want to sell a \$25 put on company xy2, \$25 is the strike price. - The premium is the amount of money the put buyer pays to the put seller for the right to sell shares at the strike. - The put seller is actually selling price
+The seller then, has to buy shares at the strike. - If you want to sell a \$25 put on company xyZ, \$25 is the strike price. - The premium is the amount of money the put buyer pays to the put seller for the right to sell shares at the strike.

+The put seller is actually selling price

-- insurance and just as with any insurance, the buyer of the insurance pays a premium to the seller. - Regardless of the outcome of the contract, the seller keeps the premium.
+insurance, the buyer of the insurance pays a premium to the seller.

+Regardless of the outcome of the contract, the seller keeps the premium.
 Premium is what the seller receives for taking the risk the buyer doesn't want.